dhirajsriram/home-tenant-form/README.md

 <p align="center"><img src="/Architecture.png"></p>

+### Automated Tests

+The unit tests are automated in the CI pipeline before every CI deploy cycle.
+The list of all test suites are ran against the codebase to check for any regression before the build is published.

 ### Code Splitting

 Code Splitting is a must-have for any front-end application due to the performance benefits it offers.
 Sending the application in chunks improves the load times of the application by a great margin.
 Code splitting has been thoroughly followed in the entire application